-For the purpose of this JSNA, the following conditions were selected as LTCs: angina, intermittent claudication, hypertension cancer. diabetes, Parkinson's Disease, stroke, myocardial infarction and chronic pulmonary obstructive disease (COPD), asthma, arthritis and thyroid problems.
+For the older population aged 65 and above, local data from the MRC Cognitive Function and Ageing Study (CFAS II) was used.
+For the purpose of this JSNA, the following conditions were selected as LTCs: angina, intermittent claudication, hypertension cancer, diabetes.
+Parkinson's Disease, stroke, myocardial infarction and chronic pulmonary obstructive disease (COPD), asthma, arthritis and thyroid problems.